Tuesday, 30 April 2019

 I listened to an episode of the Fi and Jane Fortunately podcast as I drove home; Jennifer introduced me to this and I enjoy their weekly broadcast.
 I know that there are hundreds of podcasts to listen to, but I don’t know when I would listen to them except in the car, and I don’t do many long enough journeys these days.
 When I’m in the house I’m usually pottering about and I don’t think that I could concentrate enough on a podcast.
 Sometime I do listen to Fi and Jane when I’m out walking.

 James and I have seen a couple of excellent television programmes over the last couple of days.
 Yesterday we watched the last ever episode of Still Game, of which we are both very fond.
 It was a good episode but the closing scenes were really outstanding; apt, understated, moving, and just right.
 I was in tears at the end.
 And today we watched the final of this year’s Great British Sewing Bee.
 It was a very good final and Juliet was a worthy winner.
-The programme has such a happy atmosphere, with the contestants all supporting each other, its very watchable.
+The programme has such a happy atmosphere, with the contestants all supporting each other, it's very watchable.

-Monday 1 April 2019
+Monday, 1 April 2019

 Mothers, a baby and a temporarily missing cat

 Sunday was Mother’s Day and we went for lunch to Mitchell’s in Carmunnock with Grandma, Forrest, Marjory and Lucy.
-Lucy was the only one of her generation of Andersons present, because for various perfectly good reasons the other young ones were otherwise occupied, either abroad, away for the weekend, or in David’s case, studying.
-David’s term doesn’t finish until later this week and he is still in the process of finishing assignments.
+Lucy was the only one of her generation of Andersons present, because for various perfectly good reasons the other young ones were otherwise occupied, either abroad, away for the weekend, or in Davie’s case, studying.
+Davie’s term doesn’t finish until later this week and he is still in the process of finishing assignments.
 However I didn’t feel neglected because I did get a lovely card and flowers from the boys.
 The card was excellent; the front had a picture of two cats who looked very like Jack and Jill and the caption “Happy Mother’s Day to someone who made it look so easy ...”and then inside it says “from the ones who made it nearly impossible!”
 I love it!

 The meal at Mitchell’s was very good and the only hitch was that the background noise made it impossible for Grandma to hear anything.
 I think that we should have our next family celebration in the house.
 However she said that she enjoyed the outing and she looked lovely with her hair done.